-Knautschke has the entire Freibad Wernersee to himself but, when I was there, I didn’t see he enjoying much of it.
-Maybe it was cold; maybe it was the fact that the pool was frozen.
-Maybe he was just waiting for a time where he would have company, but this will, probably, never happen.
+Knautschke has the entire Freibad Wernersee to himself, but I didn’t see him enjoying much of it when I was there.
+Maybe it was cold; perhaps it was the fact that the pool was frozen.
+Maybe he was waiting for a time when he would have company, but this will probably, never happen.

-Freibad Wernersee was closed in 2002 after some concerns about the quality of the water there.
-Supposedly this is a problem there because this is a natural pool, with water that comes from the ground.
-This was the reason this became the first outdoor public pool in Berlin, all the way back in 1905.
+Freibad Wernersee was closed in 2002 after some concerns about the water quality there.
+Supposedly this is a problem because this is a natural pool with water from the ground.
+This was why this became the first outdoor public pool in Berlin back in 1905.
 Before it became a public pool, the area had a small natural pond.

 In the fifties, the place got the Knautschke statue that now lives in the middle of some tall grass.
-Back in the day, this was in the midst of the pool and children were climbing on it and having fun as you can see in this article that tells some of the histories of this pool.
+Back in the day, this was in the midst of the pool, and children were climbing on it and having fun, as you can see in this article that tells some of the histories of this pool.

 Back to the hippo statue!
-This statue was created by a sculptor known as Erwin Kobbert, he used to have a studio near Schloss Biersdorf, and he created it in the fifties as well.
-But he didn’t create only the hippo statue.
-There are also some friendly penguins that greet people at the door.
+This statue was created by a sculptor known as Erwin Kobbert; he used to have a studio near Schloss Biersdorf and started it in the fifties as well.
+But he didn’t make only the hippo statue.
+Some friendly penguins greet people at the door.

-Like I said before, Freibad Wernersee closed its doors in 2002 due to a lack of parking lots, some noise complaints and the absence of water treatment there.
+As I said before, Freibad Wernersee closed its doors in 2002 due to a lack of parking lots, some noise complaints, and the absence of water treatment there.
 This was never a problem in East Berlin, but a new country was too much for this pool.
-A water treatment plant is too expensive for the Freibad Wernersee, and it seems that nobody wants to help it with the money.
+A water treatment plant is too expensive for the Freibad Wernersee, and nobody wants to help it with the money.

 The snow was the only problem I had there.
 Everything was slippery, and I felt like the frozen water was calling my name.
-Every time that my feet move weirdly, my heart skipped a beat from fear of falling into the ice.
+Every time my feet moved weirdly, my heart skipped a beat from fear of falling into the ice.
 I’m glad it didn’t happen!